chineidu/MLOps_Tutorials/other_notes/Automations/DVC/README.md

 dvc status
 ```

-### Check Files Tracked By DVC In Your Remote Repo
+### Check Files Tracked By DVC In Any Remote Repo

+- This assumes you're authorized to access the data.

 ```sh
 dvc list <repo_url> <file_directory>